johnjbarton/sirius/readme.txt

 Devtools edit-and-save

-  JS or CSS edits in Web Inspector on Orion files --> Save to Orion
+  JS or CSS edits in Web Inspector on Orion files Control+S --> Save to Orion if Orion editor is open with changes on the same file, abort save